 The former project team has evolved into the Groupwide women's network "She goes beyond".
 Since then, the monthly networking meetings have created greater solidarity and mutual support.
 The former project team continues to offer support by proposing specific topics that can be addressed together to boost women's position within the workforce.
 These include the mentoring programme for women working at the company and "#lamRemarkable", a workshop concept specifically targeting our female employees.
-At the first event, held on International Women's Day on 8 March 2022, women employees could attend workshops to learn effective tools to boost their self-marketing skills and train their ability to talk about their own success, all under the motto "Let's talk about what makes you remarkable".
-The network aims to present tangible work results to the whole of q.beyond's team on a regular basis in future as well.
-At present, for example, the network is collecting initial ideas for an internal "women@q.beyond" campaign to present highperforming women at the Group.
-This is intended to create greater visibility for women role models at the company.
-Additionally extending the campaign to social media channels could also assist in recruiting talented women in future.
+Under the motto "Let's talk about what makes you remarkable", the workshops teach women effective tools to boost their self-marketing skills and train their ability to talk about their own success.
+The women's network aims to present tangible work results to the whole of q.beyond's team on a regular basis in future as well.